open-policy-agent/opa/docs/book/comparison-to-other-systems.md

-# Comparison to Other Policy Systems
+# Comparison to Other Systems

 Often the easiest way to understand a new language is by comparing it to languages you already know.
 Here we show how policies from